jsonquerylang/jsonquery/README.md

       }
       ```

-    The build-in operators can be found in the source code: [/src/operators.ts](https://github.com/jsonquerylang/jsonquery/blob/develop/src/operators.ts).
+    All build-in operators and their precedence are listed in the section [Operators](#operators).

 Here an example of using the function `jsonquery`: